tabahi/formantfeatures/README.md

 returns `frames_features, frame_count, signal_length, trimmed_length`

 >`frames_features`: array-like, `np.array((max_frames, num_of_features*formants), dtype=np.uint16)`.
 If `formant=3` then `formants_features` is a numpy array of shape=(12xframes) comprising of 12 features for each 0.025s frame of the WAV file.
 Frame size can be adjusted, recommended size is 0.025s.
-The 12 features are frequency, power, width and dissonance of top 3 formants are at indices such as:
+The 12 features are frequency, power, width and dissonance of top 3 formants are at indices of numpy array as:

 Indices | Description